 We have specialist prosecutors who deal with commercial offences, such as: insider trading, stock market manipulation; breach of duty by company officers and fraud offences under State or Territory law.

-These are serious offences for which deterrent penalties, including actual imprisonment, are often sought and imposed.
-Complex commercial crime can be difficult to detect, difficult to investigate and difficult to prosecute.
+These are serious offences for which deterrent penalties, including imprisonment, are often sought and imposed.
+Complex commercial crime can be difficult to detect, investigate and prosecute.

 - Corporations Act 2001

 - Australian Securities and Investments Commission Act 2001

 - Related State and Territory laws (particularly fraud offences).

 In addition, we are responsible for prosecuting offences under the Competition and Consumer Act 2010, including ACCC briefs regarding serious cartel offences in sections 44ZZRF and 44ZZRG.

 The ACCC receives and manages applications for immunity from criminal prosecution for serious cartel offences and if one was referred to us we would play an important role in this process.